• Features

 Outgoing email logging

 One of the most effective ways to verify email delivery is by using email logging.
-Many SMTP plugins, like WP Mail SMTP, provide built-in email logging features.
+Many SMTP plugins, such as WP Mail SMTP, offer built-in email logging features.

 After sending a test email, navigate to the Email Log section to track its delivery status: